Skip to main content

 Why does this matter in higher education?

 We know that the chilling effect can discourage people from considering higher education.
 People with criminal records report assuming that higher education simply ‘isn’t for them’.
 This can all happen before someone even considers an application.
-For those who receive a criminal record in their youth, this assumption starts during their compulsory education years.
+For those who do explore their higher education options, the process of application itself can be discouraging.

 Prospective applicants report feeling that their academic achievements will be considered secondarily to an assessment of their character, because they have a criminal record.
-Disproportionality in the criminal justice system can mean that applicants are navigating multiple, complex barriers of discrimination.
-We know that this means many applicants choose not to apply to higher education in an act of self preservation.

 Higher education providers should make clear that people with criminal records are welcome.
 If there are instances in which a particular criminal record would pose an unnavigable barrier for access or success on certain courses, this should be clearly explained too.